zerjin-de-Ops/RediSkript/README.md

 It is developed and maintained by Govindas & the team of Govindas Limework developers.

+There is only one command: **/reloadredis** it fully reloads the configuration, you can reload IP, password, channels and everything else.

+You only need to have matching configuration in every server for communication and a Redis server to connect to.
+I recommend using a VPS for hosting redis server, but there also are free redis hosting options available.

 ### Redis Message
 ```
 on redis message: